 WSU 4-H Volunteer Application – Lincoln-Adams (PDF)

 Completed 4-H Volunteer Application, completion of both 4-H 101 Parts 1 & 2, + successful background check are required for certification and enrollment as a 4-H volunteer.
-A volunteer will be officially enrolled once the certification process is complete, and all information is submitted including “signed” forms in the 4hOnline enrollment system.
-Login instructions will be provided.
+A volunteer will be officially enrolled once the certification process is complete, and all information is submitted including forms signed by the volunteer in the 4hOnline enrollment system.

 Additional Training sessions MAY be scheduled depending on the availability of 4-H Training Staff AND A MINIMUM of 5 adults that can agree to attend training on the same date in the same location.
 Watch for more details.

-Once all are most of the prospective leaders of a new 4-H Club, or NEW Family 4-H Group are TRAINED and certified, (see above) an additional Club Charter/Group Orientation session will be scheduled for the General (Head) leader(s) of the group.
+Once all or most of the prospective leaders of a new 4-H Club, or NEW Family 4-H Group are TRAINED and certified, (see above) an additional Club Charter/Group Orientation session will be scheduled for the General (Head) leader(s) and Adult Club Treasurers of the group.
 This session will review and cover additional details concerning group organization.
 The Club Charter Training is also required when there is a transition to a different General (Head) Leader for a Club.

 Additional Education for 4-H Volunteers